mynameisjohn/TestEngine2/README.md

 An updated version of the Test Engine.
 This represents the groundwork for a larger project I hope to start soon.
-It's the beginning of a simple gameengine using C++ and OpenGL.
+It's the beginning of a simple game engine using C++ and OpenGL.
 At the moment the following is working:

 - 3D Collision (hard and soft)
 - Texture Mapping